 - “Double hit”, one player hitting the ball twice in succession.
 A double-hit is not considered an error upon receiving a serve or receiving an attack.
 It is also not an error after the initial contact is a block.

 - Causing the ball to contact the ceiling or hanging object immediately before or after crossing the net, prior to any contact by an opponent.

 - Touching the net during the serve or while the ball is in play

 - No foul shall be called if the net is driven into a player.

 - The ball may be played off the net.

 - Breaking the plane of the net with any body part while the ball is in play.

-- Blocking the serve while the ball is entirely above the net.
+- Blocking or attacking the serve while the ball is entirely above the net.